 When my mother died, I was 13, and my father was left alone to raise daughters.
 Thirteen is a crucial age for developing a healthy body image and girls are super impressionable, at that age, as to what other people think about how they look.
 I was no different.
 I was already self-conscious about the transformation that was taking place…my body was betraying me in so many ways.
 I could no longer be one of the boys in my t-shirts and jeans climbing trees and playing ball, I had these breasts to contend with.
 I could no longer be invisible.
 My body became a place where uninvited comments crashed my private party of self-worth and comfort.
 My dad’s concerns about my (what was normal developmental) weight gain during puberty, complicated the issue.
 I started dieting and gained even more weight.
 I was praised when I was thin and shamed and pitied when I was fat.
-I didn’t have a stable internal compass of who I was.
+I didn’t have a stable internal compass for who I was.
 There was no (self-esteem) needle always pointing north; it changed at any given time based on my body size and fluctuating weight.
 Because I was interested in boys, my father’s opinions about my attractiveness held…dare I say it…a lot of weight.
 To please my dad, which I generalized to pleasing all males, meant I had to look a certain way even though there was no way I could attain that image without dieting and diet pills.
 Being healthy wasn’t enough, I needed to be thin or I was a failure.
 Of course my dad was certain that his insistence was only more proof of his love for me, and I understand why he would feel that way.
-But as an adult, and a parent myself, I know now that the way he expressed his love for me and how I tried to earn his love, robbed me of any love I may have had for myself.
+But as an adult, and a parent myself, I know now that the way he expressed his love for me and how I tried to earn his love, robbed me of love I may have had for myself.

 Number 2: Separation/Individuation

 Becoming a parent was my first experience with the Occupy Movement.
 It started with Occupy Womb, and spread like wildfire to Occupy Bedroom, Occupy House, Occupy Mind, and continues in the present to occupy my heart and my life.
 Never before had I felt so completely responsible for another person’s happiness.
 Never before had another person’s happiness been so integral to my own happiness.
 I wanted desperately to provide an environment where ones’ value and self-worth were not measured by waist size or pounds on the scale.
 I wanted to sever the cord that attached physical appearance to self-love and self-acceptance.
 But even if we could raise our children in a completely weight neutral attitudinal vacuum, one day our kids will leave home or turn on the T.V. and they will be at a loss as to how to deal with the onslaught of this crazy, sexist, body-obsessed world.
-So the weight neutral vacuum intervention (WNVI) is really not the way to go.
+So the weight neutral vacuum intervention (WNVI) may really not be the way to go.
 Instead it is important to offer access to counter messages, opposing views, and cultivate an inquisitive mind that will challenge the norms.
 Two of these norms are the belief that diets work and that what you look like is more important than what kind of person you are.
 It is imperative to remember that her body is NOT your body so please resist the impulse to put your daughter on a diet and try with all of your might not to associate your love for her with her appearance.

 Number 3: Fire the Judge.